hank-butler/METAR_Data/README.md

 ## Business Problem

-Dodo Flight School (DFS) has hired you to help them decide the location for their next expansion.
+Dodo Flight School (DFS, made up name) has hired you to help them decide the location for their next expansion.
 DFS has provided historical weather data for various airports across the United States.
 The deliverable will consist of the 10 most ideal locations to be considered for expansion.

+___

 Criteria for Expansion: